IABTechLab/uid2docs/docs/guides/advertiser-dataprovider-guide.md

 - Advertisers and data providers can check the opt-out status of raw UID2s using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint.

+For details about the UID2 opt-out workflow and how users can opt out, see [User Opt-Out](../getting-started/gs-opt-out.md).

 ## FAQs

 For a list of frequently asked questions for advertisers and data providers using the UID2 framework, see [FAQs for Advertisers and Data Providers](../getting-started/gs-faqs.md#faqs-for-advertisers-and-data-providers).